 The original source for real estate listings is the MLS, which syndicates to thousands of websites that have an IDX feed.
 However, not every website with an IDX feed receives new listings immediately.
 In fact, some websites aren’t updated regularly.
 So the information, including the status of a home, may not be accurate.

-This is another reason why a buyer may receive a new listing notification that is already sold.
+This is another reason why a buyer may receive a new listing notification that is already under contract or sold.
 In addition, some of these real estate websites allow anyone to edit information, including scammers.
 So once again the information being displayed may not be accurate.
+This is another one of the biggest shocking facts that buyers are unaware of.

 However, the seller is offering a commission below this amount.
 In this case, the buyer would be responsible for paying the difference.

-Saving Money going Directly to the Listing Agent
+6. Saving Money Going Directly to the Listing Agent

 Occasionally, an agent may have agreed to discount the total commission if they find a buyer.
 But it doesn’t always translate to a home buyer saving money.
-Plus, depending on the listing agent/ seller relationship they may only be representing the seller and their interests, not the buyers.
+Plus, depending on the listing agent and seller’s relationship they may only be representing the seller and their interests, not the buyers.

 Almost every REALTOR has their own personal website with an IDX feed, which syndicates ALL real estate listings to their website, not just their personal listings.
 So when a buyer finds a listing on a REALTORS website odds are it’s not their personal listing.
 So buyers shouldn’t get upset or accuse the REALTOR of false advertising because they are not the listing agent.

-In a competitive real estate market the lender a buyer chooses, if obtaining financing, could impact a seller’s decision, especially in a multiple offer situation.
-However, even in a less competitive market some sellers are reluctant to entertain offers from home buyers using a lender who is out of state, unresponsive, or just doesn’t have a good reputation.
+In a competitive real estate market the lender a buyer chooses, if obtaining financing, could impact a seller’s decision, especially in a multiple-offer situation.
+However, even in a less competitive market, some sellers are reluctant to entertain offers from home buyers using a lender who is out of state, unresponsive, or just doesn’t have a good reputation.
+This is one of the biggest shocking facts that buyers are unaware of.
+Most buyers assume as long as they’re pre-approved for a mortgage that’s all that matters, but that is far from the case, who their lender is can play a big role as well.

 Not all properties qualify for certain types of financing and not all sellers will accept certain types of financing.
 This is just one of the many reasons home buyers need to have their financing in order prior to looking at homes.
 A great example of financing restrictions are condos.
 Many condo communities in our area don’t allow FHA financing and most require the buyer to put down at least 20%-25%.